Black-backed Woodpecker photographed January 18th at Forest Hills Cemetery in Boston. This was a life bird for me.

-Please join us Saturday November 15, 2014 for the annual Photosharing session.
-This years gathering will take place at Mass Audubon Bluehills Trailside Museum in Milton and will be a benefit for Norman Smith and his Snowy Owl Project.
-All proceeds benefit the Snowy Owl Project.
+On Saturday November 15, 2014 myself (Shawn Carey) and Eric Smith hosted our annual Nature Photographers Photosharing Session with help from Ray MacDonald and Jim Grady at Mass Audubon Bluehills Trailside Museum in Milton as a benefit for Norman Smith and his Snowy Owl Project.
+All proceeds benefited the Snowy Owl Project.

 Another year has passed, Spring has arrived and with that the Barn Swallows are back at Mass Audubon Daniel Webster Wildlife Sanctuary (DWWS) for a second year.
 They are once again nesting in both observation blinds and offering great views and photos.